RaspberryPiFoundation/webdev-curriculum/en-GB/wanted/Wanted - notes.md

 ---

 #Introduction:
-In this project, children will will have an opportunity to write their own CSS.
+In this project, children will have an opportunity to write their own CSS.
 They will also edit and write CSS properties and selectors to make their own poster.

 #Online Resources